danhammer/ARE212/README.md

 If you are running [Emacs](http://www.gnu.org/software/emacs), then you have access to [org-mode](http://orgmode.org), an open source solution for interactive coding and reproducible research.
-The code, documentation, and results are all bundled into the same file:
+The code, documentation, and results are all bundled into the same file.
+The `#+RESULTS` output are automatically generated.

 ![](http://dl.dropbox.com/u/5365589/org-mode.png)

-A few things to consider.
+A few things to note.
 When you try to compile the `.org` files to a PDF document, you may have to compile it twice or reload the buffer using `C-u M-x org-reload`.
 To tangle the code within the org-mode document to an `.R` script, you can use the key binding `C-c C-v t`.